Micron Technology

 Acquisition in 2009

-Displaytech, Inc. specializes in the development and sale of microdisplays that deliver superior image quality for electronic viewfinders in consumer digital cameras, camcorders, and mobile devices.
-The company’s LightView™ product line features low power consumption and a compact design, facilitating innovative product development.
-Central to Displaytech's offerings is its proprietary ferroelectric liquid crystal on silicon technology, which enables rapid light switching and enhances image clarity in miniature displays.
-By employing a fabless manufacturing model, Displaytech effectively meets the demands of the high-volume consumer electronics market while focusing on advancing its microdisplay technology.
+Displaytech, Inc. specializes in the development and sale of microdisplays renowned for their superior image quality.
+The company focuses on applications in electronic viewfinders for consumer digital cameras, camcorders, and mobile devices.
+Its microdisplay product line, branded as LightView™, is characterized by low power consumption and a compact design, facilitating innovative product development.
+At the core of Displaytech's technology is its proprietary ferroelectric liquid crystal (FLC) technology, which not only enhances image clarity but also enables rapid light switching.
+This technology is also leveraged in a range of ultra-fast photonics switching products for emerging optical applications, showcasing the versatility of its innovations.
+Operating under a fabless manufacturing model, Displaytech is positioned to respond effectively to the demands of the high-volume consumer electronics market.

 Link_A_ Media